braze-inc/braze-docs/_docs/_contributing/home.md

 ## Step 2: Set up your environment

-Most documentation changes require you to set up your local environment.
+Before you can make complex or multi-page changes to Braze Docs, you need to set up your local environment.
 However, small single-document changes can be completed [directly in GitHub]({{site.baseurl}}/contributing/your_first_contribution/?tab=github#step-2-make-a-change).

 ### Step 2.1: Get the required software

-The following types of software are needed at a minimum:

-- A terminal
-- A text editor
-- A ruby version manager
+At a minimum, you need a terminal, a text editor, and a ruby version manager.
 If you're not sure where to start, see the following:

 <style>
 table td {